Care & Repair: R-Series

 Caring for and repairing your surfboards—all surfboards—is key to ensuring their longevity, and the longevity of the joy they bring you as a result.

-The construction of the R-Series surfboards is quite simple: stringers, fin boxes, and a closed-cell, durable copolymer foam.
+The construction of the R-Series surfboards is quite simple: stringers, fin boxes, and a durable, closed-cell foam.
 (The deck pad is intentionally omitted from this section, but well touch on it later)

 The good news is, if you get a "ding" in your R-Series, the board will not start taking on water like a foam & fiberglass constructed board will.
 That said, there are plenty of instances where you will still want to patch it up.
 For most cases, we recommend Epoxy Solarez.
 It is simple to use, and the epoxy formula is safe for R-Series foam.
 Do not use the polyester formula as it will damage the foam.